mattneary/Tarpits-Abstraction/README.md

 Tarpits & Abstraction is a book beginning with a discussion on Turing Machines and Lambda Calculus, and then exploring layers of abstraction, cross-interpreting, and compiling until the reader can understand computation at any layer of abstraction.

-Currently, it is planned to have a preface (*A Tale of Two Theories*) and six parts:
+Currently, it is planned to have a preface (*A Tale of Two Theories*) and seven parts:

-__TODO__: First chapter consisting of code to get started with.
+1. Syntax and Semantics

-1. Defining Symbolic Expressions
+2. Defining Symbolic Expressions
-2. A Library of Symbolic Functions
+3. Designing Primitive Procedures
-3. Simulating Logical Devices
+4. Simulating Logical Devices
-4. Interpreting a Language
+5. Mechanical Interpretation of a Language
-5. Pulling Our Language up by Its Bootstraps
+6. A Self-Hosted Language
-6. Communicating Symbolic Forms to a Register Machine
+7. Communicating a Language to Machine

 Compilation
 -----------